10 tenancy rights every student should know

 Your landlord is responsible for most major repairs, including any faults with:

 Minor repairs, such as changing lightbulbs and fuses, are usually down to the tenant.
-Plus, any damage caused by yourself or your guests will have to be sorted by you.
+Plus, any damage you or your guests cause will have to be sorted by you.

 Most landlords will be reasonable and make any necessary changes that are their responsibility as soon as possible.
 But if you're having trouble getting the ball rolling, here's a repairs request template to get it in writing.
 It should do the trick!